brunoibanezlopez/waat/README.md

 The prototype is intentionally small, but the pattern is motivated by production customer-service agents where workflows are larger and more numerous.
-In production, a super-agent may coordinate assurance, billing, cancellations, customer care, service inventory, ticket updates, and account administration.
+In production, a super-agent may coordinate multiple sub-agents to perform an end-to-end complex task
-WaaT keeps this procedural complexity out of the prompt and exposes only the current workflow state through tools.